ray-project/ray/doc/source/serve/advanced-guides/advanced-autoscaling.md

 ### Attempt 1: One `Driver` replica

 First consider the following deployment configurations.
 Because the driver deployment has low CPU usage and is only asynchronously making calls to the downstream deployments, allocating one fixed `Driver` replica is reasonable.
-Some parameters in the autoscaling configuration for `HeavyLoad` and `LightLoad` aren't covered above, but they are used in this test in order to deliver best results.
-See [Autoscaling Config Parameters](serve-autoscaling-config-parameters) below for an overview of the parameters.

 ::::{tab-set}